HenryGinn/Optomechanics-Data-Analysis/README.md

 ## To Do List

-Make subplots of gamma and omega
+- Make computation of S21 centre index a method of the data type, not data

-Clean code further
+- Clean code

-Update documentation
+- Update documentation